jogleasonjr/midi2pi2mqtt/README.md

 ## Midi-to-Pi-to-MQTT

-Publish MIDI messages to MQTT using a Raspberry Pi.
+Publish input from MIDI devices to MQTT using a Raspberry Pi.

 ### Dependencies
+* mido
+* paho.mqtt.client

 ### To Run